MLS SuperDraft 2021: Players, prospects and order for clubs | Goal.com

 MLS SuperDraft 2021: Players, prospects and order for clubs

-While we may not know exactly when the MLS season will begin, the first major event of the league's 2021 campaign will kick off the year on Thursday.
+While we may not know exactly when the MLS season will begin, the first major event of the league's 2021 campaign kicks off this week.

 Also adding to this year's event is the inclusion of Austin FC, the league's newest franchise which will continue their roster-building process with the first overall selection.
 The club already has Paraguayan star Cecilio Dominguez as a Designated Player as well as MLS veterans like Matt Besler, Alex Ring, Nick Lima and Ben Sweat.